-The storage compartment is located under the seat.
+The storage compartment is located under the seat (single-seat models) or under the passenger seat (dual-seat models).
 (See page 3-18.)

 When storing the Owner's Manual or other documents in the storage compartment, be sure to wrap them in a plastic bag so that they will not get wet.
 When washing the vehicle, be careful not to let any water enter the storage compartment.

-Do not exceed the load limit of 3 kg (7 lb) for the storage compartment.
-Do not exceed the maximum load of XJ6N 195 kg (430 lb) XJ6NA 190 kg (419 lb) for the vehicle.
+- Do not exceed the load limit of 3 kg (7 lb) for the storage compartment. - Do not exceed the maximum load of XJ6N 195 kg (430 lb) XJ6NA 190 kg (419 lb) for the vehicle.